jiyorude/theMachinimaVault/TERMS OF USE.md

 ### [9] - USE OF THE VAULT'S SOURCE CODE

-You are **free** to use, recycle, re-use and copy/paste (plagiarize if you will) parts of the HTML code structure (content found within is
-_excluded_ as that is seen as plagiarism), CSS, JSX, Bootstrap, SASS and JavaScript raw code without the need for any citation.
+You are **free** to use and/or re-use and adjust parts of the barebones/raw HTML code structure, CSS, JSX, Bootstrap, SASS and JavaScript code without the need for any citation.
 You are free to use any part of the raw code for both non commercial and commercial purposes.
-Again, the content found inside the HTML code (see section 6 - plagiarism) is excluded.
+This does **not** apply to the content (text, images, logo's and video's) found inside of the Machinima Vault, only the raw code structures.

 ### [10] - ADJUSTMENTS TO THIS TERMS OF USE